rocket-pool/RPIPs/RPIPs/RPIP-43.md

 In the following, "capital" refers to funds supplied for staking by either the node operator or pool stakers, including node operator staked RPL.
-"Rewards" refers to additional funds generated or obtained via staking, including consensus rewards, execution rewards, and RPL inflation.
+"Rewards" refers to additional funds generated or obtained via staking, including consensus rewards, execution rewards, RPL issuance, and `voter_share` rewards.
 The split of rewards into shares is defined in [RPIP-46](RPIP-46.md).

 - This RPIP assumes the continued use of separate 32 Ether validators.
 Support for